dfs-with-r/coach/README.md

 Load lineup data exported from a fantasy site and read it in.
 Check the documention of the `read_*_*` functions for instructions on how to export the data.
-For example, for Draftkings you have to goto
+For example, for Draftkings you have to goto your contest page and select *Export to csv*.
-<https://www.draftkings.com/lineup/upload> and select the sport and
-slate data to export.

 ``` r
 data <- read_dk("mydata.csv")